swgriffith/ACS-KubeWalkthrough/README.md

 Note: In the above I use user name and password options.
 If you prefer to use an ssh key instead you can leave those out and use the --generate-ssh-keys flag.
 That will generate the necessary keys in your .ssh folder.
 Just keep in mind that if you're using the cloud shell the .ssh folder will not persist if you lose your session.

-4. After the process comletes, usually 5-10 minutes, you can ssh into the master node as follows:
+4. After the process completes, usually 5-10 minutes, you can ssh into the master node as follows:

 ```
 ssh <username>@<masterFQDN>